arubyz/gocog/docs/README.fork.md

   ```

 * The output of generator code is indented according to the first non-whitespace character
-  on the line with the start mark.
+  on the line with the end mark.
 This relieves generator code from having to manually
   apply the appropriate indent to each line.
+Using the line with the start mark or
+  output mark instead doesn't always work, since these lines may be inside a multi-line
+  block comment with additional indentation.
+The end mark though should always be in a
+  single-line comment, regardless of whether it's a block or line comment, so that line's
+  indent should always be indicative of the desired indent for the generated lines.

 * The logic used to remove indentation and/or comment prefixes from generator code has
   been improved to better support generator code which is column-sensitive (such as perl